Readers question: What happens to the underlying money (supply) if someone destroys currency rather than saving it or spending it?

 Even falling prices can have the effect of reducing spending:

 - If prices are falling, consumers are more likely to delay purchasing them – until they are cheaper.
-This causes lower aggregate demand.
+This causes a lower aggregate demand.

 - If prices and wages are falling, the real value of debt increases.
 It becomes harder to pay old debts back with falling wages, therefore this also causes lower economic growth.